cob-core/Isembard/README.md

 ## To-Do

 - Mod support.
 Detect which mod caused a crash.
+- Multi-game support.
+It appears at least Stellaris and CK3 use similar crash logs.
 - Read the exception file.
 - Give it a good ol' polish.